Call for Abstract

 Viruses are distinct from all other living species, whether eukaryotes or prokaryotes, in three ways: (1) the environment in which they grow and multiply, (2) the nature of their genome, and (3) the manner of their replication.
 To begin with, they can only function and multiply inside another live organism, which could be a prokaryotic or eukaryotic cell depending on the virus.
 Viruses are obligate parasites that are a cellular and biologically inert outside of the host cell.
 Viruses are a diverse group of microorganisms with varying sizes, morphologies, and chemical compositions.

-clinical case definition, also known as a clinical definition or simply a case definition, is a list of clinical criteria used by public health professionals to determine whether a person's illness should be included as a case in an outbreak investigation—that is, whether a person should be considered directly affected by an outbreak.
+A clinical case definition, also known as a clinical definition or simply a case definition, is a list of clinical criteria used by public health professionals to determine whether a person's illness should be included as a case in an outbreak investigation—that is, whether a person should be considered directly affected by an outbreak.
 In the absence of an outbreak, case definitions are used in public health monitoring to classify the disorders that exist in a community.
 A case definition establishes boundaries for a case by limiting time, person, place, and shared definition of the phenomenon under investigation.
 All cases of a disease documented from a specific time period may be included in the time criteria.

 Track1: General Virology